Pinetop Seven

 Pinetop Seven is the creature of Darren Richard (vocals, guitar, piano) and Charles Kim (banjo, harmonium, slide guitar), two Chicago multi-instrumentalists who show a passion for country music and for weird arrangements.

-On Pinetop Seven (Truckstop, 1997) they were helped by Mona Saraceno (drums, clarinet), John Peeler (bass, harmonica) and Margot Horton (keyboards, saxophone).
-The combo conjured the sick melodies of Paramour, Skyway To Alice, Big Dumb Friend, Out On The Broad American Night and 40 Watt Bulb, enough to make any alt-country band pale.
+On Pinetop Seven (1996) they were helped by Mona Saraceno (drums, clarinet), John Peeler (bass, harmonica) and Margot Horton (keyboards, saxophone).
+The combo conjured the demented musichall instrumental overture Tearing It Down At Dawn and the sick melodies of Paramour and 40 Watt Bulb, as well as a bunch of solemn ballads like Skyway To Alice and Tennessee Pride, enough to make any alt-country band pale.

 The mini-album No Breath In The Bellows (Truckstop, 1998) reprises some of those songs and broadens the arsenal to vibraphone, marimba, accordion.